Marcoun57/Fenvi-T919-Sonoma-Sequoia/README.md

 # How to get Fenvi T919 working in Sonoma or Sequoia

-### If you want to know more about Broadcom wifi cards, check <a href="https://github.com/perez987/Broadcom-wifi-back-on-macOS-Sonoma-with-OCLP/tree/main">perez987</a> github.
+### If you want to know more about Broadcom wifi cards, check <a href="https://github.com/perez987/Broadcom-wifi-back-on-macOS-Sonoma-with-OCLP/tree/main"target="_blank" rel="noopener noreferrer">perez987</a> github.

 I want to make an easy and fast tutorial to make Wifi and Bluetooth work in Sonoma and Sequoia with Fenvi T919 card in a few steps.